Four- to Five-Inch Antique Singing Bowls with Hand-Loomed Himalayan Wool Mat

 Manipuri style is the original Tibetan singing bowl, the most common style brought to India by refugees in the last century.
 Today these antiques come from villages in Northern India and Nepal.

 These singing bowls are also selected for their resonance and internal harmonies.
-They range from 5 to 6 inches across.
-Manipuri bowls tend to have complex soundscapes with somewhat deeper tones ranging from the mid 3rd octave to the lower 4th.
+They range from 4-5 inches across.
+Manipuri bowls tend to have complex soundscapes with somewhat deeper tones ranging from the mid-3rd octave to the lower 4th.

-The double dorje pattern mats are hand loomed in Kathmandu from wool brought in from the mountians and dyed in small batches.
+The double dorje pattern mats are hand-loomed in Kathmandu from wool brought in from the mountains and dyed in small batches.
 Each one is slightly different, approximately 6 inches square.
 If red is unavailable, it will be substituted with blue.

 All prices are in US dollars.